rhmaxdotorg/pulsechain-validator/README.md

 The standard config assumes you are not sharing the validator server with other people (local user accounts).
 Otherwise, it’s recommended for security reasons to set up further authentication on the monitoring services.
 TL;DR you should be the only one with remote access to your validator server, so ensure your keys and passwords are safe and do not share them with anyone for any reason.

+**If you are accessing your validator on the cloud or remote server** (not logged into a monitor connected to the validator at home)
 You can setup grafana for secure access externally as opposed to the less secure way of forwarding port 3000 on the firewall and open it up to the world, which could put your server at risk next time Grafana has a security bug that anyone interested enough can exploit.

 ```